Supporting New Zealand small businesses for 5 years.

 What’s the best way to fund a new business?
 If your answer is to get a small business loan, think again.

 Before you can pick the right kind of financing, you have to look at why you need the money.
+The business purposes for the loan will influence your choice, as certain loans are better suited for specific business needs and may affect tax deductibility.
 For one, unpacking your expenses will give you a good idea of how much money you need.
 It will also help you look for the right loan.

 Below you’ll learn about your most likely expenses and what your best options are to fulfil them.